KarimX32/UltraX-Package/README.md

 > sleep(ms: Number)
 ## passGen

-this is a simple function that can generate passwords using letters and numbers and the password length is custom so you can change it to any length you want!
+This is a simple function that can generate passwords using letters and numbers and the password length is custom so you can change it to any length you want!
 **Example:**

 ```js